 “I am talking to you”!

 I was scared.
-I had never seen madam so angry before.
+Had never seen madam so angry before.

 Oga still did not move until he finished every grain of rice on his plate.
 I watched them closely.
 Oga stood up and walked slowly towards the stairs.
 Madam ran after him as if he was far away.
 She pulled his shirt but Oga continued walking.
 I could not catch a glimpse of them after that.
 I cleared the table and washed the dishes.
 A part of me was happy that madam had something else to deal with for the entire day and I wouldn’t be a bother to her; another part of me was confused.